EPFL-LAP/dynamatic/tools/backend/new-lsq-generator/README.md

 ---
 ### Revert to chisel LSQ generator
+Both the old and new configuration parameters coexist in the JSON file.
 If you want to use the chisel based LSQ generator, please change the corresponding location in `$DYNAMATIC/data/rtl-config-vhdl.json` to:

 ```
 {